Table of Contents

 Here’s what to do next:

-- Visit any of your competitors’ YouTube channel.
+- Visit any of your competitors’ YouTube channels.
 For instance, let’s take the example of Ahrefs YouTube channel (which has many great resources around SEO).

 - Go to their “Videos” section and filter the “Most Popular.”
 As you can see, you’ll instantly discover all their most popular videos on their channel (based on the video views).

-- Now that you have a list of many popular video ideas that you can consider to create content around!
+- Now that you have a list of many popular video ideas that you can consider creating content around!

 - Find out how they optimized their popular videos.

 Let’s take an example of one of the popular Ahrefs videos on YouTube to see how they optimized their video.

 Let’s click on the “SEO for Beginners” video.

 As you can see, on YouTube search results, Ahrefs is ranking #1 for the keyword term “SEO for beginners,” which is fantastic.

 If you visit that video, you’ll also find that they’ve correctly optimized that video by including it in their description, pinned comment, and title.

 There you go!

 That’s how you can use your competitors’ to your advantage: find their popular videos, create video tutorials around those topics, and adequately optimize.

 #8.
 Learn how to optimize your videos properly